 The MSE is obtained by completing a minimum of 30 credit hours of coursework, which may include optional directed study, project, or research credits.
 Students also have the option of completing a practicum if they wish to make industry experience part of their educational plan.
 This increases the program to 33 credit hours by adding the course ENGR-5723: Graduate Engineering Practicum.
 The program is offered on campus, though some classes are also offered online.

 The degree allows flexibility so that recent graduates and those who have been working in their careers for some time will have the ability to incorporate academic topics that are most useful for their future directions.
-The graduate faculty for this program are drawn from the faculty in OC’s College of Engineering and Computer Science, which includes the Department of Electrical and Computer Engineering, the Department of Mechanical Engineering, and the Department of Mathematical, Computer, and Information Sciences.
+The graduate faculty for this program are drawn from the faculty in OC’s College of Engineering and Computer Science.
 At the beginning of the program, students select a track of study: Electrical/Computer Engineering, Mechanical Engineering, or Engineering Management.
 The Engineering Management track offers the most flexibility for working professionals seeking a blend of engineering and project management content.